Erika Malm Cooley, LCSW

 I specialize in the treatment of stress and anxiety; personal and professional relationship issues; infertility, pregnancy, and postpartum issues; eating disorders; trauma and personality disorders.
 I provide family therapy for couples; parents of adolescent and adult children; and adolescent and adult siblings.
 My trainings include psychodynamic, cognitive behavioral (CBT), emotionally focused therapy (EFT), dialectical behavioral (DBT), Emotional Freedom Techniques (EFT), and sensorimotor psychotherapy.

 I have practiced Transcendental Meditation (TM) and yoga for over 20 years, and I am a Registered Yoga Teacher.
-I hold the strong belief that healing the mind can only happen when we tend to the whole body, and an essential element of healing the body requires retraining and rewiring the mind.
+I hold the strong belief that healing the mind can only happen when we tend to the whole body.

 Collaborating with other committed providers (including primary medical doctors, acupuncturists, herbalists, energy workers, psychiatrists, and dietitians), I ensure patients receive the most comprehensive and effective care possible.